-The completed dissertation, incorporating any and all changes required by the examination committee, must be submitted to the Office of Graduate Education in order to graduate.
-Prior to submitting the completed dissertation, students need to verify the dissertation complies with the <a href="https://doi.org/10.1036/nc.1036/n
+The student must submit the completed dissertation, incorporating any and all changes required by the examination committee, to the Office of Graduate Education in order to graduate.
+Prior to submitting the completed dissertation, students need to verify the dissertation complies with the Thesis and Dissertation Formatting Guidelines and arrange for a formatting review of the dissertation with the Office of Graduate Education.